ALERT! NEW CONSTRUCTION ON CAMPUS MAY MAKE DRIVING MORE DIFFICULT. PLEASE BE CAUTIOUS AND ASK FOR HELP AS NEEDED.

-See "Additional Transportation Options & Directions," including cab, car rental, and airport shuttle services, in the Chaminade Airport Shuttle webpage (the campus shuttle itself is only only available to students, so disregard the online form, but the additional transportation links are useful): https://advising.chaminade.edu/airportshuttle/
+See "Additional Transportation Options & Directions," including cab, car rental, and airport shuttle services, in the Chaminade Airport Shuttle webpage (the campus shuttle itself is only available to Chaminade students, so disregard the online form to order shuttle service, but look at the additional transportation links): https://advising.chaminade.edu/airportshuttle/

 CAMPUS MAP, DIRECTIONS, & PARKING:

-Map & directions: https://chaminade.edu/wp-content/uploads/2018/07/Chaminade-Campus-Map.pdf Most conference panels will occur within Henry Hall, with conference registration as well as larger get-togethers (reception, film/media showing & discussion, plenary, reading, keynote, banquet) held in the Clarence T.C.
+Map & directions: https://chaminade.edu/wp-content/uploads/2018/07/Chaminade-Campus-Map.pdf Most concurrent breakout sessions (academic paper panels) will occur within Henry Hall, with conference registration, meals & drinks, as well as larger get-togethers (reception, film/media showing & discussion, plenary, reading, keynote) held in the Clarence T.C.
 Ching Conference Center atop Eiben Hall located right north of Henry (note: the Ching Conference Center is different from the Clarence T.C.
 Ching Hall to the west of Henry).

 Parking is free throughout the conference period, both for conference attendees as well as for those staying in the residence hall accommodations, up to 75 cars.
-Please park in the parking structure (see building #3 on the above map).
+Please park in the designated Chaminade parking stalls:

 GENERAL OPTIONS FOR ACCOMMODATIONS: